micahwoods/atcweb3/content/post/highlights-from-my-new-zealand-textbooks-and-mlsn-presentations/index.md

 projects: []
 ---

-I gave two presentations, about two of my favorite topics, and the Golf Matters NZ Conference in Christchurch.
+I gave two presentations, about two of my favorite topics, at the Golf Matters NZ Conference in Christchurch.
 Links to the recorded screencasts are below, if you'd like to get the entire presentation in rapid form.

 ## Highlighted key points from "Methods for site-specific optimisation"